 Payload: The part of the malware program that actually does the damage.

 Privilege: In computing, privilege means access to modify a system.

 Signature: Signs that are specific to either a certain type of behavior or a specific item of malware.

 Threat: In computing security, a computer or network is deemed under threat when it harbors persistent software vulnerabilities, thereby increasing the possibility or certainty of a malicious attack

-Zombie: A computer connected to the Internet that has been compromised by a hacker, computer virus or Trojan horse.
+Zombie: The operating systems connected to the Internet that has been compromised by a hacker, computer virus.
 It can be used to perform malicious tasks.

 Different Types of Malware

 Running into the word that starts with mal is a literal sign that something is bad.
 In general, most experts view the term malware as a contraction of two words — malicious software.

 So much so that viruses are now just the tip of the iceberg.